kengz/aiva/README.md

 ## Legacy Releases

 AIVA was known as Jarvis in version 2.
 It is now deprecated, but if you need to reference stuff from Jarvis, do `git checkout tags/v2.0` or checkout [the releases](https://github.com/kengz/aiva/releases).

+AIVA v3 was last released at [v3.2.1](https://github.com/kengz/aiva/releases/tag/v3.2.1), which was full featured, but quite heavy.
+We retire it in favor of a lighter, more developer-friendly and extendible version.

 ## Contributing